 Past Research by Syracuse University Researchers Using Federal Statistical Research Data Center (FSRDC) Data

-For examples of past research using FSRDC data, see this searchable database.
-For examples of current approved projects in the FSRDC system, see the CES Annual Report.
-Appendix 3 of this report lists abstracts of current projects.
+For examples of past research using FSRDC data, see the searchable database.
+For examples of current approved projects in the FSRDC system, see the Projects.

 Current Projects Using Data from U.S. Census Bureau